Are the Few Remaining U.S. Sailing Yacht Brands Circling the Drain?

 Peter Swanson, Editor and Publisher of the Loose Cannon newsletter on Substack, recently reported that the latest attempt to revive the nearly moribund operations of Catalina Yachts (Largo, Florida) appears to have fallen apart just a few months after being initiated.

 More on that in a moment.
-But first, as the annual series of South Florida boat shows kicked off last week with FLIBS, the current state of the U.S. economy, tariffs and, specifically, the yacht manufacturing sector, lead me to ponder the danger signals that indicate a boat builder or manufacturer may be facing an imminent business failure.
+But first, as the annual series of South Florida boat shows kicked off last week with FLIBS, the current state of the U.S. economy, tariffs and, specifically, the yacht manufacturing sector, led me to ponder the danger signals that a boat builder or manufacturer may be facing imminent business failure.

-This is especially important to potential boat buyers, because boat buyers who order a new boat for construction and delivery at a later date almost always end up in the position of being unsecured creditors of the seller, with their deposits and any “progress” payments they’ve paid to date at exceedingly high risk in the event of a financial failure of the builder.
-The same also applies to any marketing entity (dealer, etc.) who may stand contractually sales chain between the buyer and the manufacturer in question.
+This is especially important to potential boat buyers because boat buyers who order a new boat for construction and delivery at a later date almost always end up in the position of being unsecured creditors of the seller.
+And that means their deposits and any “progress” payments they’ve paid to date at exceedingly high risk in the event of a builder’s financial failure.
+The same also applies to any marketing entity (dealer, etc.) that may stand contractually in the sales chain between the buyer and manufacturer in question.

 If it looks like a red flag and waves like a red flag…

-This is because a backlog of unfinished units, without any visible significant progress being made toward completing them for delivery to their buyers, signals that the manufacturer is out of working capital.
-Which is a condition no company can survive for any serious length of time.
+A backlog of unfinished units, without any visible, significant progress being made toward completing them for delivery to their buyers, signals that the manufacturer is out of working capital.
+Since otherwise, the company would be finishing the builds in order to secure the remaining payments due.
+And a lack of working capital is a condition no company can survive for any serious length of time.

 In such cases, if there is to be any chance of effecting a turnaround, without resort to bankruptcy filings, it’s essential to structure a creative financial plan that includes eliciting the agreement of secured and unsecured financial and commercial creditors, as well as the agreement and cooperation of the workforce (which is frequently owed back wages), plus buy-in from any existing dealers (who may be awaiting delivery of boats), as well as the consent of any boat buyers involved.

-Even then, a successful turnaround generally requires fresh, but significantly experienced, management that can run lean with the short-term goal in mind, namely, the completion and delivery of all pending unfinished builds and the generation of necessary cash flow which that brings with it.
+Even then, a successful turnaround generally requires fresh, but significantly experienced, management that can run lean with one primary short-term goal in mind, namely, the completion and delivery of all pending unfinished builds.
+This because completion and delivery generates necessary cash flow.
 Anything less sets up a turnaround effort for almost certain failure.

 A reasonable level of caution and common sense…